Leafwing-Studios/fop-rules/docs/rules/combat/statuses.md

 ## Invisible

 You cannot be seen using sight.
-Creatures who cannot see you are treated as if they were suffering the blinded condition with respect to attacks by and against you.
+Creatures who cannot see you are treated as if they were suffering the blinded ailment with respect to attacks by and against you.

 ## Prone